Spatial ability: Spatial working memory

 Spatial working memory is the ability to temporarily store visual-spatial memories under attentional control, in order to complete a task.
 This cognitive ability mediates individual differences in the capacity for higher level spatial abilities, such as mental rotation.
 Spatial working memory involves storing large amounts of short-term spatial memories in relation to visuo-spatial sketchpad.
 It is used in the temporary storage and manipulation of visual-spatial information such as memorizing shapes, colours, location or motion of objects in space.
 It is also involved in tasks which consist of planning of spatial movements, like planning one's route through a complex building.
 The visuospatial sketchpad can be split into separate visual, spatial and possibly kin-aesthetic (movement) components.
 Its neurobiological function also correlates within the right hemisphere of the brain.

-Sex differences in humans

-In an extensive review of research into sex differences, Maccoby and Jacklin reported that males generally perform better on spatial ability tasks than do females, in congruence to other research findings.
-They also found that practice leads to rapid enhancements in spatial ability in both sexes.